 A JAR file is a Java archive (JAR) format, which utilizes Zip-compression.
-It is typically used as a program library or as a standalone program that runs if Java Runtime Environment (JRE), a framework used for executing Java programs; may serve as a program library or as a standalone program that runs if the JRE is installed on the computer or mobile device.
+It is typically used as a program library or as a standalone program that runs if Java Runtime Environment (JRE), a framework used for executing Java programs.
+The file may serve as a program library or as a standalone program that runs if the JRE is installed on the computer or mobile device.

 JAR files are used for some mobile games supported by Java-enabled mobile devices.
 They are also used by Mozilla Firefox, Thunderbird, SeaMonkey, and Sunbird to store themes and add-ons.